GiedriusT/tamulaitis-page/public/content/kamchatka-vinyl/README.md

-# Garo - Kamchatka - vinyl re-issue of my first album
+# Garo - Kamchatka - my first album on vinyl

 This vinyl record is a re-release of my first EP titled "Kamchatka".
 It was originally released in 2010 as a limited edition of 50 CDs as well as digital format.
 To mark its ten year anniversary I decided to re-release it on vinyl.
 All tracks were re-mastered by Emery in his Rotterdam studio and vinyls pressed in the Netherlands by [Triple Vision Distribution](https://triplevisiondigital.com/).